 Overall this is an excellent tool similar to DeWALT DCS335B and also in the same price range.
 Although the lack of a speed dial can be a deal-breaker for some users, it’s a great model to consider for professional work or if you’re a serious DIY-er with a lot of projects to complete

 PORTER-CABLE PCC650B Jigsaw

 This model from Porter-Cable sits somewhere between the budget Black and Decker and the Ryobi.
 I’d say it’s a solid DIY tool with some features that are not found in the basic B&D jigsaw but lacks the pro ones found in the

 It has a comfortable handle.
-It’s well balanced and easy to control.
-A bit on a heavy side but adds stability.
+It’s well-balanced and easy to control.
+A bit on the heavy side but adds stability.